ThisIsTrin/digital-garden/content/ai/llm.md

 category:
   - topic
 ---
+**Analogy**: Like an aspiring chef who refines knowledge over time by learning from a vast collection of "recipes" (texts).

+**Training Process**: Over time, the model becomes better at understanding word relationships and context.

 Large Language Models (LLMs) are a subset of artificial intelligence that focus on understanding and generating human language.
 This lecture explores LLMs, their key concepts, and their real-life applications.

 ## Artificial Intelligence (AI)